 - 1 Tbsp.
-Erythritol or Swerve can use coconut palm sugar for paleo
+Keto Granulated Sweetener - use coconut palm sugar for paleo

 - 1 tsp Ground Cinnamon

-- In a large mixing bowl, whisk together the almond flour, erythritol, sea salt, nutmeg, and cinnamon.
+- In a large mixing bowl, whisk together the almond flour, sweetener, sea salt, nutmeg, and cinnamon.

 - Use your hands or 2 forks to work the coconut oil into the dough.

-- Roll the dough into Tablespoon-sized balls and place on a large baking sheet covered with parchment paper.
+- Roll the dough into 10 Tablespoon-sized balls and place them on a large baking sheet covered with parchment paper.

 - In a small bowl, combine the topping ingredients.

-- Roll each ball in the cinnamon/sugar topping and return to baking sheet.
+- Roll each ball in the cinnamon/sugar topping and return to the baking sheet.

 - Place in refrigerator to firm up if needed.

 - Store covered in refrigerator for up to 1 week.